 Capital One is also trying something unheard of in the credit industry, a 25% bonus for students paying bills on time each month.
 I applaud their efforts but wonder if it is enough to allow the company to make headway while Discover student cards, Discover it® Student Cash Back and Discover it® Student chrome, offer 0% APR for the first six months (after that the ongoing APR will apply).

 Similar to Capital One, Discover also offers unlimited 1% cash back bonuses.
 In addition to these tempting rewards, their Discover it® Student Cash Back card also offers a 5% cash back bonus plan that includes categories like travel, restaurants, and groceries.
 Even more cash back is offered for consumers who shop in Discover’s online mall.
-The cash back offers for these purchases range from 5% to 20%.

 The Capital One Student Rewards Card doesn’t take pride in giving student consumers the most money back, but rather they applaud themselves for setting up the paradigm necessary to have high credit scores in the future.